2017–2018 Research Fellowships Application Instructions

 A complete application consists of a three-page proposal and one or two letters of recommendation, depending on the application category.
-These materials must be uploaded to the Ransom Center's online application system as PDF files by January 31, 2014, 5 p.m.
-CST.
+These materials must be uploaded to the Ransom Center's online application system as PDF files by the application deadline.
 To begin your application for a 2015–2016 fellowship, create a fellowship account.
 Upon successful creation of your account, you will receive your fellowship account number, which you must use to submit your proposal, and which your referee(s) must use to submit the required letter(s) of recommendation.
 Please note that information cannot be revised once submitted.
 Previous applicants for Ransom Center fellowships must create a new account for 2015–2016, as accounts from previous applications cannot be reused.

-PROPOSALCreate your three-page proposal as outlined below.
-The proposal must be submitted as a single PDF file through the Ransom Center's website using your fellowship account number.
+Create your three-page proposal as outlined below.
+The proposal must be submitted as a single PDF file through the Ransom Center's online application system using your fellowship account number.
 Files longer than three pages will not be accepted.
 Each page should include your name in the top-right corner and be formatted with one-inch margins and a font size no smaller than eleven point.

 Page one of your proposal should provide your name and project title, followed by a summary of the proposed research project.
-Keep in mind that you are writing for a multi-disciplinary faculty committee, so research topics and their significance should be thoroughly explained.
+Keep in mind that you are writing for an interdisciplinary committee, so research topics and their significance should be thoroughly explained.
 Place the project in the context of its larger field of study and describe the anticipated result of the project (journal article, book, edited volume, or other format).

 Page two of your proposal should provide a detailed account of your anticipated use of the Ransom Center's collections.
-Describe the nature of the materials that you will consult, their relevance to the project, and why these materials must be consulted on-site during the length of fellowship requested.
+Describe the materials that you will consult, their relevance to the project, and why these materials must be consulted on-site during the length of fellowship requested.

 Page three of your proposal should consist of an abbreviated curriculum vitae emphasizing relevant publications.
 Previous recipients of Ransom Center fellowships should include results of fellowship-supported research.